holds the rocky reef drop-off zones

 - Diet

 - Carnivorous.
-Feeds on small crustaceans, worms and sea squirts.
-Uses its protrusible mouth to pick prey from rocky surfaces.
-Forages slowly across reef bottoms.
-Feeds by browsing rather than active hunting.
+Feeds on small crustaceans worms and sea squirts.
+Uses protrusible mouth to pick prey from rocky surfaces.
+Forages slowly across reef bottoms by browsing.

 - Habitat

 - Rocky reefs and kelp forests from shallow waters down to 200 metres depth.
 Prefers areas with strong currents and high oxygen levels.
-Often found near drop-offs, caves and underwater pinnacles.
+Often found near drop-offs and caves.

 - Range

 - Found in temperate waters around New Zealand from Northland to Stewart Island.
-Most common around offshore islands and rocky reefs of the South Island.
-Also found in southern Australia and Tasmania.
+Most common around offshore islands and rocky reefs of South Island.
+Also found in Australia.

 - Endemism